noahehall/theBookOfNoah/web_technoligies/core/css/_css.md

     - cross size: size of the flex item in the dimension it's parent flex-container cross axis -

+  - gotchas
+    - when you wrap flex items, each new row/column becomes its own implicit flex-container
+      - thus the items wont align across rows/columns, but will align within rows/columns
 ```css
     .flex-containers {
       display: flex|inline-flex;